SamuelPGibson/ChichiTk/Readme.md

 # ChichiTk

-ChichiTk is a python UI library built upon Tkinter, which implements affectedly elegant extensions of existing tkinter widgets.
-Further description...
+A python UI library built upon Tkinter, which implements affectedly elegant extensions of existing tkinter widgets.
+ChichiTk facilitates easy implementation of dropdown menus, nested dropdown menus, progress bars, sliders, icon buttons, and more.
+CheckEntry and TextBox widgets can execute a callback function whenever their text is edited by the user.
+ChichiTk AspectFrame retains a specific aspect ratio as flexible frames are resized.
+ChichiTk ScrollableFrame can contain tkinter elements in a scrollable widget.
+For exhaustive list of features, visit the wiki tab.

 ![](documentation_images/example_app.jpg)
 | _`example.py` on Windows_